Agricultural Literacy Curriculum Matrix

 Activity 1: Root Identification

-- Make sure each group has at least two fibrous root system examples.
-Take the students back into the classroom.
+- Make sure each group has at least two fibrous root system examples before taking the students back into the classroom.

 - Place newspaper down on the desks or tables and provide a hand lens and ruler for each group to examine the roots carefully.

-- Instruct each group to spread out their roots onto the newspaper and try to remove as much soil as possible.
-You'll want them to be able to examine the root hairs with a hand lens.
+- Instruct each group to spread out their roots onto the newspaper and try to remove as much soil as possible so that the root hairs can be examined with a hand lens.

-- Next, give each group a carrot with the greens attached.
+- Give each group a carrot with the greens attached.
 Make sure to identify the difference in the root system between the grass plant (fibrous roots) and the carrot (tap root).
-Ask the following questions.
+Ask the following questions:

 - Have the students compare the carrot and grass plant by measuring and drawing each example on the Root Identification worksheet.